Reading

 Thank You for Your gift of faith.
 Something not of our own, but of You!

-How good You are to us, that while we were still enemies You came outside the camp and drew us back in.
+You are so good to us.
+While we were still enemies You came outside the camp and drew us back in.
 You left the fold to rescue the lost sheep.
-In Jesus You suffered, became a curse, bearing Your just wrath – So that we could be saved.
+In Jesus You suffered, became curse, bearing Your just wrath – So that we could be saved.

 Hallelujah, what a Saviour!